xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges24.md

 are not available anymore because the build process will always use the bundled versions of the libraries.

-When building ArangoDB from source in a directory that already contained a pre-2.4 version, it will be necessary to run a `make superclean` command once and a full rebuild afterwards:
+When building AvocadoDB from source in a directory that already contained a pre-2.4 version, it will be necessary to run a `make superclean` command once and a full rebuild afterwards: